xingyifei2016/RotLieNet/README.md

 # Complex-Valued Deep Neural Network with Weighted Fréchet Mean

-- This code is adapted from code made by [Rudrasis Chakraborty](https://github.com/rudra1988), and is an outdated version for [This Paper](https://arxiv.org/abs/1906.10048).
-There is an updated version of the code at [This Link](https://github.com/sutkarsh/cds)
+- There is an updated version of the code at [This Link](https://github.com/sutkarsh/cds).
+This code is adapted from code made by [Rudrasis Chakraborty](https://github.com/rudra1988), and is an outdated version for [This Paper](https://arxiv.org/abs/1906.10048).

 ## Abstract